pytroll/pytroll.github.io/guidelines.md

 - Indentation is 4 spaces (no tabs!)
 - Max line length is set to 120 characters
 - Every unit of code must be properly tested and documented.
-- Global constants are written in capital letters, eg. PLANK_CONSTANT if they are not modified in the module and should be placed at the top of the module.
+- Global constants are written in capital letters, eg. PLANCK_CONSTANT if they are not modified in the module and should be placed at the top of the module.
 - About docstrings, we follow the
   [google style](https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments)
-- Python 2 support until end of 2019
 - When in doubt, read pep 20, the Zen of Python (see appendix A)

 ## Maintainability Guidelines